paigen11/ecommerce/readme.md

 ##Additional Improvements
 ---
-  * An edit/cancel button during the checkout process
   * A customizable flower option where customers can select different delivery frequencies, specific flower types, etc.
   * A shopping cart so customers can make multiple orders at one time, if desired
   * An account profile view (with past orders displayed)